elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to its own business.

-Chronological order is generally required for the log entries to arrive at their final destination (Otherwise e.g. it'd look strange and confusing on the system console or a log file).
-Essentially, it means the entire logging process needs to happen sequentially for all the log entries/event.
-The process is conceptually a single-threaded activity, which inevitably has a limit on throughput.
-Regardless the logging process is synchronous or asynchronous to the application's main business workflow, if the application's logging frequency is higher than the logging throughput limit, then over time, the main workflow will be blocked and bound ("back-pressured") by the logging throughput.
+Chronological order is generally required for the log entries to arrive at their final destination (Otherwise e.g. the out-of-order display would look strange and confusing on the system Console or a log file).
+That means the log processing needs to happen sequentially for all the log entries/events.
+Conceptually like a single-thread activity, this inevitably implies a limit on throughput.
+No matter the log process is synchronous or asynchronous to the main business workflow, if the application's log issuing frequency is higher than the throughput of the log processing, then over time, the main workflow will be blocked and bound ("back-pressured") by the log throughput.

-For the logging process throughput alone, synchronous execution often outperforms its asynchronous counterpart because synchronous process does not incur the additional cost of facilitating asynchronous communications.
-However, for the main application that issues the logs, the benefit of asynchronous logging is that, when the logging task buffer is not full between the application and the asynchronous logging process, the logging throughput has little impact on the main workflow.
-The application would just "fire and forget" the logging events, and continue its main business flow without further blocking.

 Some logging information has to be gathered by the main application thread, though, synchronously to the business workflow.
 For example, caller thread and code detail information such as method name, line number, or file name are